CP1401/Practicals/prac_06/README.md

 **Do this now**
 Create a new Python file, `example.py` (File > New > Python File)
-**Now, you type this code in**, and **test it**.
+**Now, you type the above code (just the `calculate_bmi` function) in**, and **test it**...
 But how do we test a function?
-There are a number of ways, but what we'll do here is write a simple function with some tests in it to see what we get when we call our new calculation function.
+There are a number of ways, but what we will write a simple function with some tests in it to see what we get when we call our new calculation function.

 We'll do this for each of the functions, so follow along carefully, won't you?
+**Note:** We are demonstrating a **best-practice**.
+You should be testing every function you write.

-Add a simple main program at the top of your example.py program, so it looks like:
+Add a simple testing function called `run_tests` at the top, so it looks like:

 ```python
 def run_tests():